Nndoza/Nndoza/README.md

 ## 🛠️ Skills & Technologies

 I have hands-on experience with the Amazon Web Services (AWS) platform.
 My skills include core AWS services such as EC2, S3, RDS, VPC, IAM, and CloudFormation.
-I apply key cloud concepts, including scalability, security, cost optimization, and Infrastructure as Code.
+I apply key cloud concepts, including scalability, security, cost optimization, and Infrastructure as Code and more from re/Start.
-(and more from re/Start)

 ### Soft Skills Include:
 Problem-Solving